opendatacube/WOFLs-orchestration/README.md

 When the new job starts it will classify the data and save the result to AWS S3 If the job fails it will be restarted.

+# Notes and Todos
+## WOfS
+This process has set bit flags for the WOfS dataset.
+There are a number that need to be added still, including `contiguity` and the `terrain` flags.